United Kingdom in the Eurovision Song Contest 2018: Background

-The British national broadcaster, BBC, broadcasts the event within the United Kingdom and organises the selection process for the nation's entry.
-BBC announced that the United Kingdom would participate in the Eurovision Song Contest 2018 on 29 September 2017.
+As part of its duties as participating broadcaster, the BBC organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster announced that it would participate in the 2018 contest on 29 September 2017.
 Between 2011 and 2015, BBC opted to internally select the British entry, while the broadcaster organised a national final featuring a competition among several artists and songs in 2016 and 2017.
 For their 2018 entry, BBC announced that a national final involving a public vote would be held to select United Kingdom's entry.

 Before Eurovision

 Eurovision: You Decide

 Eurovision: You Decide was the national final developed by the BBC in order to select the British entry for the Eurovision Song Contest 2018.
 Six acts competed in a televised show on 7 February 2018 held at the Brighton Dome in Brighton and hosted by Mel Giedroyc and previous Eurovision Song Contest winner Måns Zelmerlöw who won the contest for Sweden in 2015 with the song "Heroes".
 The winner was selected through the combination of the votes of a professional jury and a public vote.
 The show was broadcast on BBC Two as well as streamed online via the BBC iPlayer.
 The national final was watched by 900,000 viewers in the United Kingdom with a market share of 4.8%.